Send the link below via email or IMCopy

 what issues are you facing ?

-What impact are these issues having on what you want to achieve?
+What is the impact of these issues on what you want to achieve?

 What would you like to learn in today's session